 How Much Can Nonprofit Founders Pay Themselves?

 Donors serve as the ultimate check on Pennsylvania nonprofitsBy Doug Mentes, Esq. | Last updated on January 11, 2023

 - How Much Is Too Much for Nonprofit Salaries?

-Funders Act as a Check on Compensation Packages
+- Funders Act as a Check on Compensation Packages

-Find Comparable Data
+- Find Comparable Data

-Financial Statements Are Public Information
+- Financial Statements Are Public Information

+Financial Statements Are Public InformationNonprofits file an exempt organization income tax return, IRS Form 990, annually.
+The returns contain significant information on a nonprofit’s revenues and expenses.
+These tax returns—and the original application for tax-exempt status, IRS Form 1023—are required to be made available to the public upon request.
+Also, the website Guidestar compiles these returns to provide easier access for donors.
 With all this information readily available to the public, nonprofits must be cautious in determining their compensation, or risk losing out on fundraising.
 Before nonprofits make these decisions, those involved should consult with an experienced Pennsylvania nonprofit attorney and limit their risks of an under-funded nonprofit.
 For more information on this area, see our overview of closely held business.

 The Super Lawyers patented selection process is peer influenced and research driven, selecting the top 5% of attorneys to the Super Lawyers lists each year.
 We know lawyers and make it easy to connect with them.Find a lawyer near you